victor-luu191/house_price/README.md

 If you find this repo useful, __kindly give it a star__ :).
 Happy learning.

-It contains:
+## What's in this for you?

+You will find:
 + an insightful EDA notebook

 + a `predictive model` notebook with decent examples of iterative model building via adding features incrementally

 + a decent notebook on feature engineering with effective ways to transform features and target to achieve better prediction performance.

 + nice way/tool to measure relationship between categorical variable and continuous target

-+ smart encoding for categorical variables
++ smart encoding schemes for categorical variables

-## What's in this for you?
-+ The source codes are general and thus can be reused for other prediction projects.
++ general source codes which can be reused for other prediction projects.

-+ Features are added incrementally so that their impact on prediction can be observed crystally clear.
++ clear observation on the impact of feature engineering tasks on prediction.
 It is especially good for beginners to DS and ML.
-+ Post-train analysis are provided so that you can dive deeper

 ## Major classes
 + `DataPrep`: for all data preprocessing such as filling NAs, onehot encoding categorical features, encoding quantitative features which are disguised as text